 *Bring with a camera.
 The trail is very scenic with plenty of photo opportunities, especially if planning for a stop at Cuyahoga Valley National Park.

 *Bring with enough water.
 I usually put a bottle in my bike holder and also carry 2 additional in a small backpack.
+A camelbak is even better as you have easy access to at least a liter.
 Don’t forget a few small snacks as well.

 *Plan your mileage based on your fitness level.
 Decide in advance how much of the 80+ mileage you intend to complete so you can judge how much food/water to carry with you.
 Check out this mileage map to create your itinerary.